Christine Spizzo • Adult Ballet

-In 1996, she served as Artistic Coordinator of ABT’s inaugural Summer Intensive Program, and has remained a principal teacher in all subsequent ABT Summer Intensives (NYC, NC, TX, ALA) ever since.
-She is a certified ABT National Training Curriculum Instructor (Primary-Level 8).
+In 1996, she served as Artistic Coordinator of ABT’s inaugural Summer Intensive Program, and remained a principal teacher in all subsequent ABT Summer Intensives—NYC, NC, TX, ALA—until 2017.
+She is a certified ABT National Training Curriculum Instructor.

 In 2000, Spizzo joined the dance faculty at UNCSA, where she worked for 10 years, receiving the Excellence in Teaching Award in 2006.
-She taught in the School of the Arts’ Preparatory Dance Program for several years, and, periodically, still teaches ballet at UNCSA.
-She is also on faculty at the Dancers’ Edge dance studio in Kernersville and Winston-Salem.
+She taught in the School of the Arts’ Preparatory Dance Program, under the direction of Dayna Fox, for two years, and, periodically, still teaches ballet at UNCSA.
+She is currently on faculty at the Dancers’ Edge dance studio in Kernersville.
 Christine is actively engaged as a Guest teacher and stager of classical ballet repertoire at various schools throughout North Carolina, as well as in New York, New Mexico, Arizona, Texas, and California.
 She has been on the ballet faculty of the Southeast Regional and Southwest Regional Ballet Festivals since 2014.
 Spizzo is the owner and co-founder, along with Mark McCullough, of Studio Elevé.

 Mark E. McCullough • Yoga (Vinyasa), and Tai Chi (Yang style)